Environmental Health Services

 Click here to view inspection reports for Taney County food establishments.

 Lodging facilities include area motels, hotels, resorts, and bed and breakfasts.
-These are inspected on an annual basis under state guidelines for health, safety, and sanitation.
-These inspections are for state licensure.
-For more information call (417) 334-4544 Ext.
-247.
+These are inspected on an annual basis under state guidelines for health, safety, and sanitation by Missouri Department of Health and Senior Services.
+For more information call (573)751-6089

 For the complete Missouri Department of Health and Senior Services Lodging Manual, which covers Missouri laws for lodging establishments, click here.